redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `from`

 Modifies a target query such that certain functions are executed from the perspective of another message in the batch.
 This allows you to mutate events based on the contents of other messages.
-Functions that support this behaviour are `content`, `json` and `meta`.
+Functions that support this behaviour are `content()`, `json()`, `metadata()` and `meta()`.
+It cannot be used with the `@` operator.

 #### Parameters